On Payment Channels in Asynchronous Money Transfer Systems: Introduction

 First, we prove a lower bound on the complexity of asset transfer without channels.
 We show that no matter what implementation is provided for the asset transfer abstraction, it still requires $\Omega(n^2)$ messages for a single payment to be made by one party and observed by others.
 This means that the upper bound is tight for the algorithm provided in~\cite{guerraoui2019consensus}, in which transferring money has $O(n^2)$ message complexity and reading the balance of an account costs $O(1)$.
 This fundamental result shows that while the synchrony requirement can be relaxed for asset transfer, each payment still requires a rather large number of messages.
 This means that second-layer solutions such as payment channels are required for scalability.

 Next, we consider payment channel abstractions with operations for opening a channel, transferring money in it, and closing the channel.
-We first consider a \emph{bidirectional payment channel} as a second-layer atop an asset transfer system, where each side of the channel can make payments to the other.
+We first consider a \emph{bidirectional payment channel} as a second layer atop an asset transfer system, where each side of the channel can make payments to the other.
 This is similar to LN~\cite{poon2016lightning}, Teechain~\cite{lind2019teechain}, Sprites~\cite{miller2017sprites}, and more payment channel proposals.
-We prove an impossibility result, showing that synchrony is required to create such bidirectional channels, and therefore a bidirectional channel cannot be implemented on top of an asynchronous asset transfer system.
+Once we formalize the problem, it is easy to show that synchrony is required, and therefore a bidirectional channel cannot be implemented on top of an asynchronous asset transfer system.

 We next look at \emph{unidirectional payment channels}, in which only one user, the channel \emph{source}, can make payments to the other user, the \emph{target}.
 We differentiate between two types of unidirectional payment channels: If we allow both the source and the target to close the channel (the source and target close operations, respectively), we again show that synchrony is required.
+Indeed, a previous design of similar channels~\cite{spilman_2013} still requires synchrony.

-But, if we allow only the target to close the channel, we provide a concrete implementation that works in an asynchronous network.
+On the other hand, if we allow only the target to close the channel, we provide a concrete implementation that works in an asynchronous network.
 In this implementation, the opening and closure of the channel require a payment using the asset transfer system, incurring $O(n^2)$ message complexity, whereas every payment on the channel itself requires a single message from the source user to the target user.
+We note that once the channel supports a target close the target can claim its transferred funds in the channel, which is not the case when only the source can close the channel.

-Finally, we discuss an extension of payment channels to payment chains, in which payments are made across multiple channels atomically.
+Finally, we outline an extension of payment channels to payment chains, in which payments are made across multiple channels atomically.
 Like their 2-party counterparts, a chain payment over unidirectional channels with only target close can be implemented using a technique used in LN.
-As for other channel types, $k$-hop chains are equivalent to $k$-process consensus, i.e., have a consensus number $k$.
+As for other channel types, $k$-hop chains are equivalent to $k$-process consensus, i.e., have a consensus number~\cite{herlihy1991wait} of $k$.

-To conclude, in this paper we continue the study of asset transfer systems in asynchronous networks and provide concrete possibility and impossibility results for implementing a key scaling solution.